 Programs in Baltimore, MD

-Answers for the Aging: We provide free information, referrals, and guidance about senior life issues to older adults and their caregivers.
-Contact the, Answers for the Aging Program Coordinator, or any one of the telephone counselors. at 410-646-0100 or email firstname.lastname@example.org.
-Our hours are Monday through Friday 8:30 a.m. to 4:00 p.m., and we promptly return calls to messages left when our office is closed.
+Answers for the Aging: We provide free information, referrals, and options about senior life issues to older adults and their caregivers.
+Contact Answers for the Aging at 410-646-0100 and one of our telephone specialists will be glad to assist you.
+You may also email firstname.lastname@example.org.
+Our hours are Monday, Tuesday and Wednesday 9:30 a.m. to 3:30 p.m. and Thursday and Friday 10:30 a.m. to 2:30 p.m.
+We promptly return calls to messages left when our office is closed.

 Baltimore Child and Adolescent Response System (B-CARS): The Baltimore City Child and Adolescent Response System (B-CARS) provides comprehensive community-based services for children in mental health crisis.
 B-CARS provides brief and intensive community-based services for children in psychiatric crisis to divert or shorten in-patient hospitalization and to link clients to community providers that will serve them for ongoing care.